doublesecretagency/craft-googlemaps/docs/services/geolocation-service.md

 | `service` | _string_ | (uses [setting](/getting-started/settings/#geolocation-service-dropdown-options)) | Which geolocation service to use. |

 ::: tip SUPPORTED GEOLOCATION SERVICES
-At this time, the only accepted values are `"ipstack"`, `"maxmind"`, or _false_.
+At this time, the only accepted values are `ipstack`, `maxmind`, or _false_.
 Additional third-party geolocation services may be added in the future.
 :::

 #### Returns